 According to the information provided by psychologists and neurologists, mental health conditions are common among patients with chronic obstructive pulmonary disease, back pain and headaches, and asthma.
 Individuals who have a mental illness are 2 to 3 times more likely to have diabetes than the general population.

 The physical characteristics of illnesses are present in poor mental health because of medications’ side effects.
-There are multiple lifestyle factors responsible for the complexities, such as no physical activity or poor dietary routine.
+Multiple lifestyle factors are responsible for the complexities, such as no physical activity or poor dietary routine.

 People with mental health conditions are less likely to get the physical help and support they need.
 They rarely get routine check-ups and evaluations, which may show problems such as heart conditions, obesity, and higher levels of cholesterol.